FINANCIAL OPERATION†††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††† Policy 3100

 Solicitations of School Staff

-privilege of seeing the school staff during the school day except with
+seeing the school staff during the school day except with permission of the

 Procurement of Professional Services